-18 So, people wonder why I'm still talking 19 about this 42 years later.
+So, people wonder why I'm still talking about this 42 years later.
 Why am I still talking?
-We got convictions, we have people sitting in prison, we have some 20 form of justice.
+We got convictions, we have people sitting in prison, we have some form of justice.
 We're the lucky ones.
-I'm here to talk 21 about the systemic issues that came after our justice.
-I 22 had more difficulty in my years of fighting for justice for 23 my mother, dealing with that, than I did with the actual 24 25 trials in getting justice for my mother and that's sad.
+I'm here to talk about the systemic issues that came after our justice.
+I had more difficulty in my years of fighting for justice for my mother, dealing with that, than I did with the actual trials in getting justice for my mother and that's sad.

-I'm going to read you a letter that was 1 written in 2003.
-On the day that they arrested -- let me 2 back up a little bit.
-After the trials -- actually, it was 3 during the trials.
-I got a call from Amnesty International 4 to discuss about profiling my mother as one of the top 100 5 6 cases in Canada for Missing and Murdered Indigenous Women and Girls.
+I'm going to read you a letter that was written in 2003.
+On the day that they arrested -- let me back up a little bit.
+After the trials -- actually, it was during the trials.
+I got a call from Amnesty International to discuss about profiling my mother as one of the top 100 cases in Canada for Missing and Murdered Indigenous Women and Girls.
 And, I said, what are you going to do?
-And, 7 they said, we're going to talk about what happened to her 8 9 and we're going to show the injustice that she suffered and talk about that.
-I'm thinking, great, you know, we're in 10 the middle of the trials, there's new evidence to prove 11 that these people were engaged in her murder.
-And, I 12 worked for eight months with one of their workers to get 13 all the background information on what happened to Annie 14 15 Mae.
+And, they said, we're going to talk about what happened to her and we're going to show the injustice that she suffered and talk about that.
+I'm thinking, great, you know, we're in the middle of the trials, there's new evidence to prove that these people were engaged in her murder.
+And, I worked for eight months with one of their workers to get all the background information on what happened to Annie Mae.

-2004, when John Graham was arrested in 16 17 Canada, Amnesty International wrote a letter of support for 18 John Graham.
+Canada, Amnesty International wrote a letter of support for John Graham.
 It was like a punch in the face.
-After I had worked for eight months with them to profile my mother as 19 one of the top 100 cases in Canada for Missing and Murdered 20 Indigenous Women and Girls, I felt betrayed, I felt alone, 21 I felt hopeless.
-I wrote a letter back and said, I don't 22 understand, how can you support a man who is a suspect in 23 24 her murder, in her interrogation that led to her murder, 25 and support my mother?
-I couldn't understand the 1 contradiction.
+After I had worked for eight months with them to profile my mother as one of the top 100 cases in Canada for Missing and Murdered Indigenous Women and Girls, I felt betrayed, I felt alone, I felt hopeless.
+I wrote a letter back and said, I don't understand, how can you support a man who is a suspect in her murder, in her interrogation that led to her murder, and support my mother?
+I couldn't understand the

+1 contradiction.

-And, all they would tell me was that, until 2 he was proven quilty, he was considered to be innocent and 3 that they, as a human rights organization, looked after all 4 levels of human rights and sometimes there would be 5 6 difficult contradictions.
+And, all they would tell me was that, until he was proven guilty, he was considered to be innocent and that they, as a human rights organization, looked after all levels of human rights and sometimes there would be difficult contradictions.
 I said, I don't want anything to do with your project at that point.
-I said, I cannot walk 7 in that world of contradiction.
-My mother died because of 8 9 that.
-I can't walk in it, fighting for justice, knowing that I would be supporting an organization that not only 10 supported my mother's trigger man, but for decades had 11 supported Leonard Peltier.
-12
+I said, I cannot walk in that world of contradiction.
+My mother died because of that.
+I can't walk in it, fighting for justice, knowing that I would be supporting an organization that not only supported my mother's trigger man, but for decades had supported Leonard Peltier.

-So, with that, I pretty much ruined any 13 opportunity for me to be involved in any kind of activity 14 15 promoting Missing and Murdered Indigenous Women and Girls.
-I didn't get phone calls, I didn't get invitations to come 16 17 to the round tables.
-I got a couple of calls from the Native Women's Association over the years to get a Golden 18 Eagle Award for fighting for justice for my mother, but 19 that would be it.
-20 wanted to check in to see where our resolution sat.
-1 Is there anything happening?
-And, they said, oh, well, we 2 have it on your file that you don't want our help.
-No one 3 in my family ever called them to say that we didn't want 4 their help.
-The only thing that I could imagine is that 5 6 when my uncle went to question them about their contradiction, that that's what was stamped on our file.
-7 Too controversial to deal with.
-8
+So, with that, I pretty much ruined any opportunity for me to be involved in any kind of activity promoting Missing and Murdered Indigenous Women and Girls.
+I didn't get phone calls, I didn't get invitations to come to the round tables.
+I got a couple of calls from the Native Women's Association over the years to get a Golden Eagle Award for fighting for justice for my mother, but that would be it.

-21 We'll fast forward to -- at the same time, 22 with the contradiction that AFN had, holding a resolution 23 for Leonard Peltier and holding a resolution for my mother, 24 I circled back with them feeling so lost and betrayed after 25 losing that support from Amnesty.
+We'll fast forward to -- at the same time, with the contradiction that AFN had, holding a resolution for Leonard Peltier and holding a resolution for my mother, I circled back with them feeling so lost and betrayed after losing that support from Amnesty.
 I said, you know, I just